 I should add that we don't have Starbucks or any large coffee chains on our island so pumpkin flavoured coffee is not common to our tastebuds.
 We are missing out it seems!

-My keto pumpkin tiramisu confession
+My best keto tiramisu

 I will confess that once I had a serving I thoroughly regretted telling the Chief Taster what I was making that day and sending him photos of the finished dish.
 I wanted it to myself and could have kept it hidden in the fridge for a few days whilst I devoured it when he was at work.
 He’d never know and it would have been the perfect dessert crime!

 This pumpkin dessert has immediately become a keeper and is firmly on the list of must make again.
 I loved it.